 About

-I have been an embroidery and textile artist for about 20 years.
+I have been an embroidery and textile artist for about 30 years.
 My first works were following patterns and learning simple ideas.
-About eight years ago I decided that these were all very nice, but it would be even better to use my painting and design skills to "draw" my own designs and interpret them.
+After a few years of this, I decided that these were all very nice, but it would be even better to use my painting and design skills to "draw" my own designs and interpret them.

 My career and other leisure choices centred around the natural environment, hence this is where I draw most of my inspiration.
 Therefore my works are a celebration of beautiful things: plants, small creatures, juxtaposition of glorious colours!